freenas/freenas-docs/userguide/storage.rst

 To export/disconnect the pool and keep the data and configurations of shares, set :guilabel:`Confirm export/disconnect` and click :guilabel:`EXPORT/DISCONNECT`.
-This makes it possible to re-import to be re-imported at a later time.
+This makes it possible to re-import the pool at a later time.
 For example, when moving a pool from one system to another, perform this export/disconnect action first to flush any unwritten data to disk, write data to the disk indicating that the export was done, and remove all knowledge of the pool from